 The University of Canterbury is located on New Zealand's South Island in Christchurch.
 Located and within hours of campus world class hiking, climbing , camping and paddling - we recommend UC for adventurous students.
 Want to get out.
 Most of our students join a club that provides opportunities (and transportation) to get off campus on the weekends.
 There are hiking, climbing, canoeing clubs that offer trips every weekend.
 For more information about clubs visit UC's student association website!

-Students studying at Canterbury live in Ilam Apartments.
-Ilam apartments are located on campus and adjacent to large playing fields.
+Students studying at Canterbury live in Ilam Apartments or Sonoda Apartments.
+Both are located on campus and adjacent to large playing fields.
 On campus recreation centre is included.
 All apartments are self-catered, meaning you will cook for yourself.

 Health Centre: The UC Health Centre is located on campus and is there to help you with medical (non-emergency) and counselling needs.
 When you arrive on campus you will learn how to enrol in the health centre.
 Click on the above link to learn more about UC's health centre.